-During the February 2009 Board of Fisheries (BOF) meeting, the BOF made no changes affecting the regulation of commercial sablefish fisheries.
+During the February 2009 BOF meeting, the BOF made no changes affecting the regulation of commercial sablefish fisheries.
 The BOF did however establish bag and possession limits for sablefish in the sportfish fishery.
+At the 2012 BOF meeting, a regulation was passed to require personal use and subsistence use sablefish permits.